Home > Student Development > Overview

 Champions for Sports and Champions for Others

 The Sports School recognises the importance of equipping our student-athletes with skills that are useful in their post-athlete career.
 Some may choose to follow their passion in sport and work in the industry or related fields, as sport scientists or as sport journalists.
-The Sports School has introduced a new Enrichment and Electives programme for these Champions for Sports where student-athletes are exposed to jobs in the sport-related industry.
+Through our ECG lessons and Assembly Talks on Sport Occupational Clusters, student-athletes are exposed to jobs in the sport-related industry.
 Champions for Sports participate in areas of Citizenship Education by leading student-initiated citizenship dialogues and researching on areas of governance they have an interest in.
 They are also exposed to hands-on training in presentation skills and leadership training workshops.

 We impress on all our student-athletes the need to be Champions for Others.
 Each of the Sports Academies has established a long-term partnership with a voluntary welfare organisation.
 Student-athletes plan and implement activities to help beneficiaries in their partner organisation.
 The Sports School also has a school-wide annual Values In Action and Corporate Social Responsibility programme called Project Champions Way.
 In 2018, over $70,000 was raised for two chosen beneficiaries – Singapore Disability Sports Council and Special Olympics Singapore.

 The Sports School’s customised Character and Citizenship Education Programme is carried out through weekly formal lessons covering Education and Career Guidance and Athlete Life-Skills Modules, National Education, Sexuality Education, Cyberwellness and Values Education.

 The Education and Career Guidance modules aim to prepare our student-athletes to manage dual-career tracks as students and athletes.
 Mentors and General Managers closely monitor the ECG plans of each student-athlete and engage parents to provide updates on the student-athlete’s progress.